rfmip/rfmip.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-A change in the composition of the climate system, stemming from natural or anthropogenic activities, can induce a perturbation to the Earth’s radiative energy budget known as a radiative forcing.
-The characteristics of this forcing, such as its global-mean magnitude and spatial pattern, determine the subsequent climate response.

-RFMIP is a model intercomparison project designed to diagnose radiative forcing and evaluate its uncertainty in Global Climate Models.
+The Radiative Forcing Model Intercomparison Project (RFMIP) is a model intercomparison project designed to diagnose effective radiative forcing and evaluate its uncertainty in Global Climate Models.

-As part of the Coupled Model Intercomparison Project phase 7 (CMIP7), the second iteration of the Radiative Forcing Model Intercomparison Project (RFMIP2.0) will enable the systematic characterization of effective radiative forcing and its components across state-of-the-art climate models, through a set of fixed-Sea Surface Temperature timeslice and transient experiments.
-The protocol for RFMIP2.0 will be presented here shortly.
+As part of the Coupled Model Intercomparison Project phase 7 (CMIP7), the second iteration of the Radiative Forcing Model Intercomparison Project (RFMIP2.0) will launch shortly.
+Please stay tuned for further annoucements.